 The A, B, C, and G acquisitive reorganizations suffer from their susceptibility to considerations of state corporate laws and of other non-federal income tax considerations.
 The liabilities of a target corporation do not disappear when the target corporation is acquired, and an acquiring corporation may not be anxious to assume those liabilities.
 This is particularly true of unknown liabilities - which describes a lot of products liability and environmental liability.
-The complete disappearance of the target corporation owns such non-transferable assets as state licenses, franchises, non-compete covenants, or other contract rights.
+The complete disappearance of the target corporation may not be something that the acquiring corporation desires, as when the target corporation owns such non-transferable assets as state licenses, franchises, non-compete covenants, or other contract rights.
 State corporation laws may require shareholder approval of a corporate acquisition, both of the acquiring corporation and of the target corporation; obtaining such approval can be (prohibitively) costly.